ramsey/beatles/README.md

 A `Dead` is a variable with a null/nil value.
 A variable that has been declared but has not been assigned a value may be `Dead`.

 ```
-Let it be myVar Is a Paul
+Let it be MyVar Is a Paul

-Skelter myVar Is Dead
+Skelter MyVar Is Dead
     Paperback writer 'The variable is dead'
 Helter
     Paperback writer 'The variable has the value ' Together myVar